msuchane/git-owner/README.md

 ## Installation

-The tool is currently packaged for Fedora, CnetOS Stream, and RHEL.
+The tool is currently packaged for Fedora, CentOS Stream, and RHEL.

 1. Enable the RPM repository: